The purpose of Kannon Do’s ethics statement is to foster a safe and supportive environment for Zen practice at the center. It addresses three areas:

 The complete ethics statement is filed in the office at the center.

-If an ethical issue arises within Kannon Do, the concerned party should attempt to discuss the issue directly with the party whose conduct is questioned.
+If an interpersonal conflict arises within Kannon Do, the concerned party may attempt to discuss the issue directly with the party whose conduct is questioned and may seek consultation with a trusted Sangha member or the Teacher/Abbot for guidance.

-As an alternative, the concerned party should consult with either of the two ombudsman who will then meet with all parties, either together or separately.
-If a meeting with all parties and the ombudsmen does not resolve the issue, the ombudsmen – with the consent of the concerned party – may engage the services of a trained facilitator .
-In the event that both ombudsmen are unavailable or are not comfortable contacts, the concerned party should consult with the abbot or a trusted friend.
+The concerned party may consult confidentially with either of the two ombuds.
+Ombuds can provide facilitation and support.
+If appropriate, they may meet with all parties, either together or separately.
+If a meeting with all parties and the ombuds does not resolve the issue, the ombuds – with the consent of the concerned party – may engage the services of a trained facilitator.